Global employment companies: Their role in international talent mobility

 GEC location

-Where a GEC is established is an important factor in the decision-making process.
+Where a GEC is established is an essential factor in the decision-making process.
 GECs were often selected based on their location in countries with low or zero tax rates however, this has evolved to include various other factors.

 What are the current trends driving the need for a GEC?